Emmotes/ic_spoilers/docs/rust.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Rags to Riches** (Guess)
-> Whenever Rust is holding a shiny gold piece, increase the effect of Hello, Friends by 200%.
-Whenever Rust is NOT holding a shiny gold piece, increase the effect of Rust For Hire by 200%.
+> Whenever Rust is holding a shiny gold piece, he increases the effect of Hello, Friends by 200%.
+Whenever Rust is NOT holding a shiny gold piece, he increases the effect of Rust For Hire by 200%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>